datafolklabs/drest/doc/source/index.rst

 dRest Documentation
 ===================

-dRest is a configurable HTTP/REST client library.
+dRest is a configurable HTTP/REST client library for Python.
 It's goal is to make the creation of API clients dead simple, without lacking features.

 Key Features: